RanZhang08/RanZhang08.github.io/_pages/projects.md

 <br>
 ## knowledge transfer across species

 Model organisms, such as mouse, have been widely used to uncover molecular mechanisms relevant to human biology, particularly in contexts where human samples are scarce or inaccessible (e.g., the brain).
 However, evolutionary divergence between species poses significant challenges for direct knowledge transfer, often limiting the translational value of findings.
-Our lab develops network-based and deep learning approaches to project and contextualize experimental observations from model organisms, with the goal of improving our understanding of human health and disease.
+Our lab develops network-based and deep learning approaches to project and contextualize large-scale genomics data from model organisms, with the goal of improving our understanding of human health and disease.

 <div class="row">
   <div class="col-sm-10 mt-3 mt-md-0">